Navigating The UC Law San Francisco: Programs, Campus Life & Admissions

 Job Placement

-UC Law San Francisco reports that 92% of graduates from the Class of 2024 secured full-time, long-term employment that requires bar passage within 10 months of graduation.
-This represents a significant increase from previous years and demonstrates the school’s strong connections with employers.
+UC Law San Francisco reports that 86.1% of graduates from the Class of 2025 secured full-time, long-term employment within 10 months of graduation.
+This continues a multi-year trend in which around 90% or more of graduates have moved directly into legal roles after law school.
+These outcomes reflect the school’s strong and consistent connections with employers across law firms, government agencies, and public interest organizations

 Alumni Network